-Decoding OtterBox and LifeProof cases for iPhone X | ZDNet
+Decoding OtterBox and LifeProof cases for iPhone XS and XS Max | ZDNet

 Protective cases

 There are a few companies that specialize in extreme device protection.
-One is UAG, whose iPhone X cases my colleague Matt Miller just thoroughly reviewed.
-I like UAG as well and it is an excellent company.
+One is UAG, and it is an excellent company with great case products.
+The Monarch is an excellent choice for protecting your new $1,000+ device.

-Otter Products is the other major player in this market and I am a huge fans of its offerings.
+Otter Products is the other major player in this market, and I am a huge fan of its offerings.
 When I am asked by friends and family which case to get, an Otter case is always my first answer.

+My colleague, Matt Miller, has written a nice overview of OtterBox's offerings for XS and XS Max.

 Otter traditionally had one ultra-protective design, which is the Defender.
-And for years, I only used Defenders no matter which device I had.
-I still only use Defender on my 12.9-inch iPad Pro, because it's the only case I trust on that device right now.
+And, for years, I only used Defenders no matter which device I had.
+I still only use Defender on the iPad Pro, because it's the only case I trust on that device right now.

-You could just go out an get a Defender for your iPhone X. You would be very safe with that decision and my work would be done.
-It's a rugged, proven design, and it's a whole $50, so it's practically a no-brainer.
+You could just go get a Defender Series Pro (or the original Defender) for your iPhone XS.
+You would be very safe with that decision and my work would be done.
+It's a rugged, proven design, so it's practically a no-brainer.

-But over the last few years, Otter has really expanded its line of case designs not just in its own branded offerings but also with its acquisition of LifeProof, which was once a fierce competitor.
+But over the past few years, Otter has really expanded its line of case designs not just in its own branded offerings but also with its acquisition of LifeProof, which was once a fierce competitor.

-LifeProof cases once distinguished themselves from OtterBox cases in that they were targeting sporty lifestyle customers, with an emphasis on waterproofing.
-So, they were always a little bit more expensive than the OtterBox designs.
+LifeProof cases once distinguished themselves from OtterBox cases in that it was targeting sporty lifestyle customers, with an emphasis on waterproofing.
+So, it was always a little bit more expensive than the OtterBox designs.
 The FRE, in particular, is its flagship.

+Also: iPhone XS, XS Max, XR specs: Battery size, RAM details revealed in new filings

 Let's go through the LifeProof lineup for iPhone X since it is a relatively easy decision matrix.

-For iPhone X, LifeProof has introduced two new case designs: the SLAM and NEXT.
-Based on close examination, these seem to be very similar two-piece clamshell designs, although from the samples I received, I noticed that the NEXT had considerably more bumper material on it.
+For iPhone X, XS, and XS Max, LifeProof introduced two new case designs: the SLAM and NEXT.
+Based on closer examination, these seem to be very similar two-piece clamshell designs, although, from the samples I received, I noticed that the NEXT had considerably more bumper material on it.

 Both are very tight fitting designs and provide ample bezel elevation and side/corner impact protection.
 However, neither are waterproof or provide additional screen protection for scratches or front impacts.

-I used both cases for about a day, and I would say that the NEXT felt thicker, but it's not enough of a difference for me to sacrifice shock absorption with the SLAM.
+I used both cases for about a day, and I would say that the NEXT felt thicker, but it's not enough of a difference for me to sacrifice shock absorption with the SLAM -- although the SLAM can accommodate Alpha Glass, like the OtterBox Defender and the Pursuit, which we will get to momentarily.

 Personally, if I was inclined to get one of these two cases, I would get NEXT.

 Waterproof cases

-The iPhone X is already IP67 water resistant and can survive 30 minutes of immersion at depths of 1m, so if the primary concern is being dropped with occasionally being rained on, NEXT is what I would go with.
+The iPhone XS and XS Max are already IP68 water resistant and can survive 30 minutes of immersion at depths of two meters, so if the primary concern is being dropped with occasionally being rained on, NEXT is what I would go with.

-However, nothing is so simple when it comes to making case recommendations for iPhone X.
+However, nothing is so simple when it comes to making case recommendations for iPhone XS and XS Max.

-I have not yet received the iPhone X version of FRE, as the company didn't have a production sample ready yet, but I do have FRE installed on both my Pixel 2 and Samsung Galaxy S8+.
-So we can infer that the overall design is going to be similar.
+I have not yet received the iPhone XS Max version of FRE, as the company didn't have a production sample ready yet, but I do have FRE installed on my Pixel 2, and I had one on my Samsung Galaxy S8+.
+So, we can infer that the overall design is going to be similar.

 FRE is LifeProof's tried and true waterproof case design, which also incorporates a permanent scratch protector that is a flexible film.
 This is the case that traditionally provided brand differentiation from OtterBox and the Defender.

-Now, with iPhone X already being fairly water resistant to begin with, it would seem that FRE is overkill.
+Now, with iPhone XS and XS Max already being fairly water resistant to begin with, it would seem that FRE is overkill.

-Perhaps I would tend to agree with this -- if we weren't talking about a $1,000+ device that costs $275 to replace the screen regardless of whether you bought the thing outright or you are making lease payments on the Upgrade Program.
+Perhaps, I would tend to agree with this -- if we weren't talking about a $1,000+ device that costs $275 to $400 to replace the screen regardless of whether you bought the thing outright or you are making lease payments on the Upgrade Program.

-On iPhone X, FRE has a watertight lightning charge connector door latch in addition to a permanent screen/scratch protector.
+On iPhone XS and XS Max, FRE has a watertight lightning charge connector door latch in addition to a permanent screen/scratch protector.
 I'm not sure how necessary this is, but if you spend time near the water or on the beach, it might be a good idea to have this feature.

+Also: How easy is it to break the new Apple iPhone XS and iPhone XS Max?

-Additionally, given the fact that you are now constantly rubbing your finger with nails on the screen itself instead of pushing a physical home button, I am inclined to say that a screen protector on an iPhone X is a requirement.
+Additionally, given the fact that you are now constantly rubbing your finger with nails on the screen itself instead of pushing a physical home button, I am inclined to say that a screen protector on an iPhone XS or XS Max is a requirement.

 You just spent $1,000 or more on a phone, get the $80 case.